 A: There should always be a Tomb.
 If your Get the MacGuffin deck is not a prime number of cards for some reason, simply start the Tomb with one card, then deal out the rest of the deck as evenly as possible, and take the remainder and add them to the first set-aside card to form the complete Tomb.

-Sorry it’s simply not feasible for us to make custom promo cards a part of our business model!
+Sorry it’s simply not feasible for us to make custom promo cards or decks a part of our business model!

 The promo card Fruitcake says it counts as either a Dessert, or the Gift.
 If Clear The Table is played, can it count as The Gift, and not be cleared?
 Open A Gift says that if The Gift is in play anywhere, each player may, on their turn draw and play the top card of the draw pile.
 Can The Fruitcake be declared to count as a Dessert only sometimes, to deprive other players of that option?